matthieus/matthieus.github.com/_posts/2013-06-17-how-we-model-in-angularjs.md

 Very simple, but what does it give us?
 + the global model is an exact reproduction of the DTO defined on the server side.
 + this gives access from anywhere in the app to $scope.model.user.someProperty, which gives {{model.user.someProperty}} in the HTML.
-We thought this maximises the expressiveness of the HTML code, where you know what is model data and what is local data.
+We thought this maximises the expressiveness of the HTML code, where you know what is global model data and what is local data.
 + the refresher method is the only way to update the model.
 Our convention is to NEVER update the model directly, the model must be a representation of what's on the server.

 So if we want to modify some data, this will look like: